th3b055/railsconf_drones/README.md

 ### Make Your Own Moves!
 In the `copter.js` file, you can see the `groove` function we created yesterday.
 Before our meeting on Thursday, we'd like for you to create your own move that we'll incorporate into our choreography.

+### Instructions
+1. You all should have been added as collaborators on this repository.
+Please __clone the repository__ (you don't have to fork it) on your computer.
-A file has been created with each of your names.
-In your file, __please create a sequence__ that contains a series of moves for the drone.
+2. A file has been created with each of your names.
+In your file, please __create a sequence__ that contains a series of moves for the drone.
 Here's Steph's sequence:

 ```javascript
 function twirly_twist(){